 This post contains an intro, the story and pictures of three places in Mineral Wells, TX; The Haunted Hill House, the Baker Hotel and photos of the Mineral Wells Community Haunted House.
 While not haunted, the Famous Crazy Mineral Water company and tourist center was an interesting visit.
 Waxahachie, TX is home to the Catfish Plantation.
 The story and photos are also included.
-Finally is a Halloween story for your reading pleasure.
+Finally at the end of the photos is a Halloween story for your reading pleasure.

 Have you ever seen a ghost?
 No, really, they are out there.
 Apparitions that you see out of the corner of your eye as you walk across the back yard at night.
 I’m certain you have gotten a chill down the back of your spine or a very chilling feeling or even a feeling of Deja Vu at one time or another.
 Maybe this ‘ghost’ resembled a dog you buried in the back of the yard.
 Not enough to keep you awake at night but enough to make you feel a little uneasy.